martinheidegger/alternative-pdf-combine/Readme.md

 ```

+## Mac & PDF Unite

-_Note:_ it will use `pdfunite` if installed on a mac since its way faster and creates
+By default, on Mac, it will try to use mac's pdf combination.
+But it will use `pdfunite` if installed on a mac since
-smaller files.
+its way faster and creates smaller files.
+You can install pdfunite on mac using [homebrew](http://brew.sh/): `brew install poppler`

+If you wish to always use Mac's pdf combination solution set the environment variable:
+`ALTERNATIVE_PDF_COMBINE_OVERRIDE_PDFUNITE=true`

 ## Contribution